aws-samples/disaster-recovery-workshop/workshop/content/labs/basics/dynamo-global-tables/_index.en.md

 **By the end of this exercise, you will be able to:**

-*   Create Amazon DynamoDB Replicated Tables in Other AWS Regions
+*   Replicate Amazon DynamoDB tables in other AWS Regions

-**Estimated Duration:** 20 minutes
+**Estimated Duration:** 15 minutes

 **Approximate Cost**: 1 USD